microsoftgraph/microsoft-graph-docs-contrib/concepts/msgraph-customer-update-assignment-grade-data-for-tool.md

 ---
 title: "Update data in assignments and grades"
-description: "Use Microsoft Graph to update data in assignments and grades for reporting, communication, and automation tools." ms.localizationpriority: medium
+description: "Use Microsoft Graph APIs to update assignments and grades data for use in custom tools" ms.localizationpriority: medium
 author: "AshwaniBansal1"
 ms.prod: "education"